-More recently, Bernard Lazarus, the former headmaster of Cheswardine primary School, has published some stories about village life “Country Reflections around Cheswardine”.
+More recently, the late Bernard Lazarus, former headmaster of Cheswardine primary School, published some stories about village life “Country Reflections around Cheswardine”.
 However neither of these books deal in any depth with the period from about 1800 onwards.

 Thomas Smallwood, living at Hales Hall, attempted to buy the estate, but was unable to raise the necessary capital.
 He was a banker in Market Drayton, christened on the 4th June 1769 at Ranton, Staffordshire, who married Maria Hector in Forton Parish church, just outside Newport, Shropshire on the 14th May 1807 when he was aged about 37 years old and she was aged about 26 years old.
 From this union were born seven children, all of them baptised in Market Drayton between 1808 and 1818, one of them being Brooke Hector Smallwood.
 He became an attorney, living at Smallwood Lodge in Upper Bar, Newport, Shropshire, for part of his life, and somewhat of a character, being known for representing lost causes.
 He died in 1890, being the last member of his family, and his cast bronze memorial is to be found on the west wall of the north aisle in St Swithun’s church in Cheswardine.
 The memorial was erected in 1939 and paid for by Mrs Mabel Fanny Mary Nevett (the second wife of Brooke Robinson, solicitor and M.P. for Dudley) and Mr William George Darby a solicitor's employee, both of whom were trustees of the late Brooke Robinson).
 His father was at one time patron of Cheswardine church. (patronage information) Unfortunately Thomas Smallwood could not complete the purchase of The Hill, Chipnall, and so it came back on to the market.